 - register and deregister predefined rules.
-Some rules serve for illustrating the ECA functionality (atomic events, simple opaque queries, faked actions), others serve for testing composite events, - send (predefined) faked event detection answers to the ECA engine, - send (predefined) atomic events to the AEMs: they will match them and inform the CED, - Using the form, users can also write own rules and register them, - Using the form, users can also write own events and send them to the AEMs. - Users can also program an own service and feed the AEMs with atomic events via HTTP following the communication specification given in the LSR.
+Some rules serve for illustrating the ECA functionality (atomic events, simple opaque queries, faked actions), others serve for testing composite events, - send (predefined) atomic events to the Domain Broker; they are forwarded to the registered AEMS where they are be processed. - using the form, users can also write own rules and register them, - using the form, users can also write own events and send them to the AEMs.